-PENNVEST will provide the necessary assurances and certifications as part of the OA.
-The OA was amended and submitted with the FY 1997 Drinking Water State Revolving Fund capitalization grant application.
-One of the short term goals identified above is to update this OA to ensure consistency with current policy and procedures.
+PENNVEST will provide the necessary assurances and certifications as part of the Operating Agreement (OA).
+The OA was amended February 2016 and submitted for EPA approval.
+One of the short term goals identified above is to finalize the updated OA to ensure consistency with current policy and procedures.
+At this time we are awaiting EPA's execution of the document.
 The OA includes, and will continue to include, as it relates to this capitalization grant application, the requirements of the following sections of the law: